-Jeremy Lin, Era of ‘Linsanity’ Projected For Encore, Breakout 2017-18 Season
+Jeremy Lin, Era Of ‘Linsanity’ Projected For Encore, Breakout 2017-18 Season

 Besides his health, Lin also has the reality of being surrounded by a much stronger roster to look forward to this season.

-Even as bad as things were last season, Lin averaged 14.5 points, 5.1 assists and 3.8 rebounds in the 36 games he took the court.
+Even as bad as things were last season, Lin averaged 14.5 points, 5.1 assists, and 3.8 rebounds in the 36 games in which he took to the court.

 Since then, the Nets have added on-the-rise youngsters D’Angelo Russell and Allen Crabbe to go with rugged veterans Timothy Mozgov and DeMarre Carroll.